ismailhozza/trinomi/README.md

 ![Trinomi](images/icon-96x96.png "Trinomi")

 Trinomi is a simple CRM (contact management system) application containing the most fundamental features only.
-It's meant for **organizations**.
+It's meant for **organizations** primarily, but can be used by small to medium sized companies also.

 It's built to be simple and mobile friendly by design.

 The fees and invoices module can be used separately by any one who gets regular payments from customers/contacts and wants to track those payments.
-This modules allows you to easily create invoices and track payments.
+This module allows you to easily create and manage invoices and track related payments.

 Desktop and web version.
+This is how the app looks when used by desktop or web client.

 ![TrinoWeb](images/desktop.png "Trinomi for Web")

 Mobile version.
+And this is how it looks on handheld devices.

 ![TrinoMobile](images/mobile.jpeg "Trinomi for Mobile")

 ## Contacts

 **Contacts** are the core feature of the app.
-Contacts can be **students**, **members**, **guardians**, **teachers**, etc. GenA stores only basic information from each contact most notably name, gender, year of birth, phone number, family size, address, tags and notes.
+Contacts can be **students**, **members**, **guardians**, **teachers**, etc. Trinomi stores only basic information from each contact most notably name, gender, year of birth, phone number, family size, address, tags and notes.
 Only **name**, **gender** and **phone number** are required all other fields are optional.
+Besides these core fields any number of **custom fields** can be added to the contact.
+Custom fields are managed by administrator under the profile page.

 Creating a new contact